sunshinejr/SwiftyUserDefaults/README.md

 You can use the `hasKey` method to check for key's existence in the user defaults. `remove()` is an alias for `removeObjectForKey()`, that also works with `DefaultsKeys` shortcuts.

-## Legacy stringly-typed API
+## Traditional API

 There's also a more traditional string-based API available.
-This will be deprecated and removed in future versions of this library — it's recommended you use the new static keys API.
+This is considered legacy API, and it's recommended that you use statically defined keys instead.

 ```swift
 Defaults["color"].string            // returns String?